argoproj/argo-events/docs/custom-gateway.md

 to watch configuration updates, start/stop a configuration dynamically.
 In option 3, its up to user to watch configuration updates and take actions.

-Let's start with first option.

 ## Core Gateway Style
 It is the most straightforward option.
-Two main components of this kind of gateway are
+The gateway consists of two components,

 1. Gateway Processor: either generates events internally or listens for external events and then passes those events to gateway-transformer